Recent trade makes Icecure Medical Ltd (ICCM) Stock an appealing buy

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Icecure Medical Ltd (NASDAQ:ICCM) dipped -1.49% to close Friday’s market session at $0.88, lower as compared to yesterday’s close.
-The stock price fluctuated between $0.8411 and $0.9274 throughout the trading session with the volume trading being 1852288 shares, which represented a significant variation when compared to the three months average volume of 2.38 million shares.
-The firm’s stock price fluctuated 62.29% within the last five trades and -21.72% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -22.42% in the last 6 months and -22.42% was subtracted to its value over the previous 3 months.
-ICCM stock is trading at a margin of 5.07%, -10.49% and -25.11% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Icecure Medical Ltd (NASDAQ:ICCM) raised 10.21% to close Tuesday’s market session at $0.84, higher as compared to yesterday’s close.
+The stock price fluctuated between $0.77 and $0.85 throughout the trading session with the volume trading being 728850 shares, which represented a significant variation when compared to the three months average volume of 2.43 million shares.
+The firm’s stock price fluctuated -3.54% within the last five trades and -24.32% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -25.00% in the last 6 months and -35.38% was subtracted to its value over the previous 3 months.
+ICCM stock is trading at a margin of 4.17%, -12.91% and -27.66% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.